-3. Why can't you screen patients on contact precautions to know who actually has MRSA and give it to just those who have it?
+4. Why can't you screen patients to know who actually has MRSA and give it to just those who have it?

-"There are several reasons why we give the iodophor swabs to all patients on contact precautions all together.
-First, screening swabs are not perfect and they only tell us if MRSA is in the nose at the time of the swab.
-Second, it is very likely that patients on contact precautions also have other types of dangerous bacteria.
-In addition to MRSA, the swabs help with those types of bacteria.
-Second, patients on contact precautions for one antibiotic resistant bacteria are likely to have other types of resistant bacteria.
-These swabs help reduce MRSA, in addition to the non-resistant form of this bacteria."
+"There are several reasons why we give the iodophor swabs to all patients together.
+First, MRSA is contagious, which means that it could be easily transferred from one patient to another.
+Second, screening swabs are not perfect and they only tell us if MRSA is in the nose at the time of the swab.
+Third, in addition to MRSA, the swabs help with other types of bacteria.
+Second, patients on contact precautions for one antibiotic resistant bacteria are likely to have other types of resistant form of this bacteria."